 - Information about individuals’ public and/or personal reputations

-Although we do not knowingly collect personal information from children under 18 through this website, we may sometimes collect such information as part of our professional our professional writing/editing/writing consulting work.
-(For example, we might write or edit a news article about a minor child’s notable achievements or involvement in some matter of public interest, which could include personal information obtained through an interview with that child and/or from other sources.)
-If you have questions, if you are a parent or legal guardian and believe that we may have collected personal information about your minor child, or if you wish to exercise your right to remove or delete such information, please contact us via one of the methods shown under “Controllers, Questions, and How to Reach Us” below.
-(Parents or legal guardians can also submit CCPA requests on behalf of their minor children via any of the methods specified on the Do Not Sell My Personal Information page.)
+Although we do not knowingly collect personal information from children under 18 through this website, we may sometimes collect such information as part of our professional writing/editing/writing consulting work.
+(For example (but without limitation), we might write or edit a news article about a minor child’s notable achievements or involvement in some matter of public interest, which could include personal information collected through an interview with that child and/or from other sources.)
+If you are a parent or legal guardian and believe that we may have collected personal information about your minor child, or if you wish to exercise your right to remove or delete such information, please contact us via any of the methods described in “Controllers/Responsible Parties, Questions, and How to Reach Us” below.
+(Parents or legal guardians can also submit privacy requests on behalf of their minor children via any of the methods specified on the Do Not Sell My Personal Information page.)

-The fact that we collected and/or inferred certain information does not necessarily mean that we still retain it, or that we have any practical way to associate the different categories of information we may have collected about a given individual or household (e.g., to connect a visitor’s name with an IP address in the server logs and/or a face visible in the background of a photograph).
+The fact that we collected and/or inferred certain information about a given individual or household does not necessarily mean that we still retain that information, or that we have any practical way to associate the different categories and/or specific pieces of information we may have collected about a given individual or household (e.g., to connect a visitor’s name with an IP address and/or hostname in the server logs and/or a face visible in the background of a photograph).

-Personal information we collect about you and/or your household comes from one or more of the following categories of sources:
+Personal information we collect about you and/or your household comes from one or more of the following categories of sources, whether directly or indirectly:

-- Our employees, independent contractors, agents, and/or business partners (as applicable)
+- Our employees, independent contractors, interns, agents, and/or business partners, if any (and as applicable)

 - Our vendors and/or service providers

-- Published and/or publicly available sources (e.g., books, articles, films, videos television programs, radio programs, podcasts, other audio recordings, social media, online databases, public records)
+- Published works and/or other sources available to the public (e.g., news reports, books, articles, reports and/or white papers, press releases and/or promotional materials, films and/or other videos, plays and/or theatrical productions, television programs, radio programs, podcasts, other audio recordings, social media, search engines, websites, online databases and/or repositories, public records)

 Each of the above-listed categories of sources may provide us with information that falls into several or all of the categories of personal information listed in “Categories of Personal Information Collected” above.